agneskls/hermeneutic/README.md

 ## Data Recovery
 The current system does not implement any form of data recovery or caching, either between the server and the exchanges, or between the server and its clients.
 This design relies on the assumption that markets are fast-moving and that the full market book will be reconstructed quickly from live tick streams.

-While this may hold true under ideal conditions, it's a risky assumption—especially in cases of network latency, dropped connections, or exchange-side throttling.
+While this may hold true under ideal conditions, it's a risky assumption—especially in cases of network latency, dropped connections.
 Without recovery mechanisms, clients may experience gaps in market data, leading to inaccurate views of liquidity or pricing.

 Addressing this limitation would involve:
 Implementing market recovery protocol
 Implementing local caching or snapshot recovery strategies Considering persistent storage for replaying recent market states

-This is a critical area for future development to ensure robustness and reliability in real-world trading environments.
+This is a critical area for future development.

 ## Test suite improvement